June 2026 · Data

 - Note the reference number.
 It’s the fastest way back to a record and the only reliable way to track an application through to decision.

 - Learn the application types.
 “Full”, “outline”, “reserved matters”, “householder”, “listed building” and “prior approval” mean very different things for how much work is involved and how likely it is to proceed.
-(We’ll cover these in a dedicated guide.)
+Our guide to planning application types breaks down what each one means for the trades.

 - Watch the validation date, not the submission date.
-The clock that matters — and the point at which an application becomes visible and open to comment — is validation.
+Validation is the clock that matters, and the point at which an application becomes visible and open to comment.

 How to compare councils (without trusting a single number)

 A common follow-on question is which councils approve the most, or decide the fastest.
-Be careful with headline figures: approval rates and decision times are published by the Ministry of Housing, Communities & Local Government in its planning application statistics, but they mix application types, and a high approval rate can simply reflect a lot of straightforward householder applications.
-The honest way to compare is like-for-like — same application type, same period — rather than comparing one council’s overall rate to another’s.
+Be careful with headline figures.
+Approval rates and decision times are published by the Ministry of Housing, Communities & Local Government in its planning application statistics, but they mix application types, and a high approval rate can reflect a lot of straightforward householder applications.
+The honest way to compare is like-for-like, same application type and same period, rather than comparing one council’s overall rate to another’s.
 We walk through the method in council approval rates: how to compare councils.
+SiteLens Pro does this like-for-like comparison for you, with approval rate and median decision time broken down by council and application type, so you compare the same kind of scheme rather than one council’s headline rate against another’s.

 Which route is right for you?

-If you need to check one address once, use the council register — it’s free and authoritative.
+If you need to check one address once, use the council register.
+It’s free and authoritative.
 If you research across boundaries occasionally, the national tools and free aggregators will do.
-If finding applications is part of how you win or plan work — week in, week out, across several areas, filtered to what matters to your trade — that’s the job SiteLens is built for, and you can try it without talking to anyone.
+If finding applications is part of how you win or plan work, week in and week out, across several areas and filtered to what matters to your trade, that is the job SiteLens is built for, and you can try it without talking to anyone.

 Try it free

-- The Town and Country Planning (Development Management Procedure) (England) Order 2015 — statutory basis for the public register and publicity requirements
+- The Town and Country Planning (Development Management Procedure) (England) Order 2015, the statutory basis for the public register and publicity requirements